Fort Phantom Hill: Use as permanent garrison, 1851–1854

+Fort Phantom Hill and the other outposts of the US Army in Texas were unfortified cantonments, where troops could recuperate after being on campaign.
+Before being razed, the fort buildings consisted of jacales with the exception of the officers' quarters, built of timber, and the magazine, guardhouse, and commissary, built of stone.
+Each building had a stone chimney.
+Stone was sourced from a quarry at the Elm Fork on the Brazos River while blackjack oak was transported from up to 40 mi away.
+The structures of the fort were arranged around a parade ground.
+Officers' quarters lined the north and east sides, opposite the enlisted men's barracks, while administrative structures stood on the west side.
+Additional buildings, such as the magazine and bakery, were located away from the parade ground and its surrounding structures.

-Abercrombie and other officers to unsuccessfully request for permission to abandon the site until February 1852.
-On April 27, 1852, Abercombrie was replaced as commander of Fort Phantom Hill by Lieutenant Colonel Carlos Waite.
-Waite was himself replaced by Major Henry Hopkins Sibley on September 23, 1853, who oversaw the withdrawal from the post of four of its five companies and their replacement by a company of the 2nd Dragoons.
+On April 27, 1852, Abercrombie was replaced as commander of Fort Phantom Hill by Lieutenant Colonel Carlos Waite.
+Waite was replaced by Major Henry Hopkins Sibley on September 23, 1853, who oversaw the withdrawal from the post of four of its five companies and their replacement by a company of the 2nd Dragoons.
 In August 1853, the fort was inspected by Colonel William G. Freeman, who found it and its garrison in poor condition.
 The fort was ordered abandoned on April 6, 1854, along with Forts Mason and Terrett.
 Shortly after the garrison's departure, the fort was burned, probably by the departing soldiers.

 Subsequent use, 1854–1871

-Following Fort Phantom Hill's abandonment, it was still frequently visited by travelers through Texas and US Army troops.
-Among the latter was Robert E. Lee, who as a lieutenant colonel of the 2nd Cavalry Regiment passed by the fort on June 16, 1856, while in pursuit of the Comanche leader Sanaco.
+Following Fort Phantom Hill's abandonment, it was still frequently visited by travelers and US Army troops.
+Among the latter was Robert E. Lee, who as a lieutenant colonel of the 2nd Dragoons passed by the fort on June 16, 1856, while in pursuit of the Comanche leader Sanaco.
 In February 1861, Texas seceded from the United States and joined the Confederate States of America.
-Major General David E. Twiggs, commander of the Department of Texas since 1857, surrendered its equipment and installations in Texas and abandoned the state as the American Civil War began.
+Major General David E. Twiggs, commander of the Department of Texas since 1857, surrendered its equipment and installations in Texas to the Confederacy and abandoned the state as the American Civil War began.

 On March 4, 1861, LeRoy Pope Walker, the Confederate Secretary of War, ordered career soldier Benjamin McCulloch to raise a volunteer force of ten companies to defend Texas's frontier.
-McCulloch passed the task to his brother, Henry Eustace McCulloch, who distributed his forces across the former US Army installations in Texas.
-One of McCulloch's officers, James Buckner Barry, stationed a portion of his command at Fort Phantom Hill.
+McCulloch passed the task to his brother, Colonel Henry Eustace McCulloch, who distributed his forces across the former US Army installations in Texas.
+One of McCulloch's officers, Major James Buckner Barry, stationed a portion of his command at Fort Phantom Hill.
 After a campaign against the Comanche in 1861 quieted the frontier, McCulloch's troops were sent to fight in the Trans-Mississippi theater as part of the 1st Texas Cavalry Regiment.
-They were replaced with the Frontier Regiment, who also encamped at Fort Phantom Hill were also increasingly pulled away from the frontier as the war continued.
+They were replaced with the Frontier Regiment, who also encamped at Fort Phantom Hill and were also increasingly pulled away from the frontier as the war continued.